dr-matt-smith/unity-cookbook-2018-ch09-3danim-Private/__content.md

 ## How to do it...

-To create a platform game with Tiles and Tilemaps, follow these steps:
+To create a game with the 3D Gamekit, follow these steps:

 1. Create a new Unity 3D project.